alysartabet/sitsmart/README.md

 # SitSmart - Real-Time Classroom and Study Space Reservation System
-**SitSmart (v1.0)** is a mobile-first, progressive web app that revolutionizes classroom and study space management in educational institutions.
+**SitSmart (v1.0)** is a mobile-first, progressive mobile app that revolutionizes classroom and study space management in educational institutions.
 With real-time availability tracking, smart seat recommendations, and faculty reservation controls, SitSmart ensures seamless space management.
 Built with **React Native**, **Python**, and **PostgreSQL**, it offers a dynamic, user-friendly experience for students and faculty.

 ---